 It's good to have a helper when you're removing the fairing (Crutchfield Research Photo)

 Nothing against CD players, but when you think about it, they really aren't ideal for motorcycle applications.
 You may have come to this realization already, and if you're tired of listening to the radio while you ride, a new digital media receiver might be the very thing you need.

 A variety of single-DIN (2" tall) receivers will fit into your Harley's dash, and the installation process is reasonably easy.
 You'll need some basic tools, a reasonable amount of time, and some DIY ability, but this is a totally do-able project for the average motorcycle enthusiast.
 And, as a Crutchfield customer, if you run into any trouble, our Tech Support team is just a phone call away.

 This bike is no café racer, so the fairing face is a rather substantial piece.
 We recommend having a friend around to help you remove and replace it safely.
 You should also have an old, soft blanket available to make sure the fairing doesn’t suffer any unnecessary scratches while it's sitting on the garage floor.

 For reasons both physical and, well, obvious, video receivers with retractable screens are not recommended for this (or any other) motorcycle.
 Video receivers in general are not recommended for motorcycles.
 And neither are texting at stoplights, juggling while riding, heading out onto the highway with a ferret tucked into your jacket, and using a Prius as your chase car.
 You get the point.

-Note: Even if your Electra Glide is not equipped with a factory radio, you can install an aftermarket stereo.
+Note: Even if your Harley is not equipped with a factory radio, you can install an aftermarket stereo.

 Tools needed: Torx T-25 driver, Phillips screwdriver, 3/16" and 1/4" hex drivers